 For many of us the flight to Ireland is long, includes at least one layover, and takes place overnight, ensuring a bright and early arrival to begin your vacation.

 While the majority of travelers to Ireland think quite a bit about what to pack for an Ireland vacation, not as many think about where to pack it.

 Simple truth- the items you pack (or don't) in your carry-on bags can have a huge impact- not only during your flight, but once you land, as well.

 Carry-On Necessities for Your Flight

-Let's begin with the basics: your carry on bags.
-Most overseas carriers allow each passenger two carry on bags- one to stow overhead and one to stow below the seat in front of you.
+Let's begin with the basics: your carry-on bags.
+Most overseas carriers allow each passenger two carry-on bags- one to stow overhead and one personal bag or item to stow below the seat in front of you.

 First things first… make sure one of your bags rolls.